 No Sidebars – To disable sidebars, select No Sidebar for both ‘Sidebar 1’ and ‘Sidebar 2’ options.
 The page will be full width.

 IMPORTANT NOTE: The ‘Side Navigation’ page template can have dual sidebars.
 Sidebar 1 will be placed underneath the side navigation set, Sidebar 2 will be placed on the opposite side.

-Avada offers a sidebar position option for Sidebar 1, this can be chosen globally in Fusion Theme Options or individually per page or post.
-The Fusion Page Option overrides the Fusion Theme Option.
-Note, when set to Default the Fusion Page Option is pulling from the Fusion Theme Options.
+Avada offers a sidebar position option for Sidebar 1, this can be chosen globally in the Avada Global Options or individually per page or post.
+The Avada Page Option overrides the Avada Global Option.
+Note, when set to Default the Avada Page Option is pulling from the Avada Global Options.

 IMPORTANT NOTE: The sidebar position option only works with Sidebar 1.
 If using dual sidebars, Sidebar 2 will be placed on the opposite side of Sidebar 1.
 For the Side Navigation page template, the sidebar position option will affect the side navigation side, and Sidebar 2 will be placed on the opposite side.

-As of Avada 5.2, you have the option to enable sticky sidebars on your Avada site.
+With Avada 5.2 and up, you have the option to enable sticky sidebars on your Avada site.
 When Sticky Sidebar is enabled, the sidebar will scroll with the content as the viewer moves down the page.
 For more information on using sticky sidebars, please see our post here.